MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-drillthrough-and-main-reports-report-builder.md

 6. To preview your report, select **Run**.

 ## <a name="MParameter"></a>5.
 Set internal parameter property
-By default, parameters are visible, which is not appropriate for this report.
-You will update the parameter properties to make the parameter internal.
+By default, parameters are visible, which isn't appropriate for this report.
+You next update the parameter properties to make the parameter internal.

 #### Make the parameter internal